-This report reflects the fifth year to collect ninth grade benchmark surveys.
+This report reflects the sixth year to collect ninth grade benchmark surveys.
 The instrument was first administered to the Class of 2016 in the second semester of the 2012-13 school year.
-A copy of the survey can be found on pages 113-114 in Appendix D. The NHS Class of 2020, whose data is reported below, is the inaugural PEAK cohort.
-The Class of 2020 started PEAK in second grade, is currently in ninth grade and has had the full complement of PEAK programming.
-Section IV of this report analyzes and compares surveys taken by the NHS Classes of 2016 through 2020.
+A copy of the survey can be found on pages 113-114 in Appendix D. The NHS Class of 2021, whose data is reported below, is the second PEAK cohort.
+The Class of 2021 started PEAK in second grade, is currently in ninth grade and has had the full complement of PEAK programming.
+Section IV of this report analyzes and compares surveys taken by the NHS Classes of 2017 through 2021.

-Survey sample: 359/421 (using the January 2017 NCS monthly count) ninth graders (Class of 2020) completed the survey (85% return)
+Survey sample: 337/414 (using the January 2018 NCS monthly count) ninth graders (Class of 2021) completed the survey (81% return)

-GENERAL OBSERVATIONS on the Class of 2020 using data compiled from Benchmark Survey:
+GENERAL OBSERVATIONS on the Class of 2021 using data compiled from Benchmark Survey:

-- In the aggregate, post-high school plans for the Class of 2020 evidence some changes when compared to the results of the survey administered to this same class in the spring of their eighth grade year.
-(Graphs 8e in 2015-16 Assessment Report and 9a here).
-As ninth graders, a smaller percent of the Class of 2020 indicated a 2- or 4-year degree was in their plans (65%), than this cohort indicated as eighth graders (72.4%).
-However almost the identical number of ninth graders answered "I don't know/have not decided what I will do" to this question as they did as eighth graders (15.9% vs. 15.3%) - As was the case last year, a very high percentage (93.9%) of the ninth graders surveyed felt informed about why college is important, the second highest percentage reached since the Benchmark survey began in 2013.
-(Graph 9d) - Exactly 82% of the ninth graders surveyed felt informed about the steps they needed to take to go to college and only 3% did not feel informed at all about the steps needed.
+- In the aggregate, post-high school plans for the Class of 2021 evidence some changes when compared to the results of the survey administered to this same class in the spring of their eighth grade year.
+(Graphs 8e in 2016-17 Assessment Report and 9a here).
+As ninth graders, a smaller percent of the Class of 2021 indicated a 2- or 4-year degree was in their plans (62%), than this cohort indicated as eighth graders (71.8%).
+This same change in goals was also seen in the Class of 2020 as they transitioned to ninth grade.
+In addition, more ninth graders answered "I don't know/have not decided what I will do" than as they did post-survey as eighth graders (12.4 % vs. 17.7%) - As was the case last year, a very high percentage (92.9%) of the ninth graders surveyed felt informed about why college is important.
+(Graph 9d) - Almost 82% of the ninth graders surveyed felt informed about the steps they needed to take to go to college and only 3% did not feel informed at all about the steps needed.
+These results reflect little change from the previous cohort.
 (Graph 9e) - During their elementary and middle school years a high percentage of ninth graders reported infrequent college conversations with one of the main sources of college information and know-how, school personnel.
-Just under 70% of the ninth graders chose either 'occasionally', 'rarely' or 'never' in response to the question about how often they had talked about college with teachers, coaches and school personnel in elementary and middle school, a nearly identical percentage to last year's benchmark.
+Just under 70% of the ninth graders chose either 'occasionally', 'rarely' or 'never' in response to the question about how often they had talked about college with teachers, coaches and school personnel in elementary and middle school, a nearly identical percentage to the last two years' benchmarks.
 (Graph 9g) - Ever since the first administration of the 9th grade Benchmark Survey in 2012-13 the data have consistently indicated that Newark students and families have a difficult time of financially planning for college.
 This year's results are no different.
-Nearly 63% of ninth graders felt the statement "I have personally saved money for college" was moderately not true or not at all true of them showing an almost 7% decrease from last year.
-When asked if they could afford college, a question we added to the 2014-15 Benchmark, over 68% of the freshmen answered either "not sure, disagree or strongly disagree".
-When asked if someone in their family has saved money to help them attend college, nearly 43% of the ninth graders felt the statement was moderately not true or not at all true of them.
+A little over 64% of ninth graders felt the statement "I have personally saved money for college" was moderately not true or not at all true of them.
+When asked if they could afford college, a question we added to the 2014-15 Benchmark, 69.8% of the freshmen answered either "not sure, disagree or strongly disagree".
+When asked if someone in their family has saved money to help them attend college, nearly 41% of the ninth graders felt the statement was moderately not true or not at all true of them.
+All of these answers show little to no change from last year's benchmark.
 (Graphs 9i, 9j, 9m)